 Which certificates are particularly in demand?

 The greatest demand is for tenders that explicitly require project management certification, according to PMI, PMP or PMBOK.
-These were requested in 52% of the more than 1,000 tenders with this requirement that we have examined since April 2021.
+These were requested in 52% of the cases in the more than 1,000 tenders with this requirement that we have analysed since April 2021.
 Compared to our last analysis, this represents an increase of ten percentage points.